Short Term Indices Trade with MAs

 In trading analysis technique/method traders looking to gauge supply and demand for indices use the 200 day moving average to examine data in different ways.

-One of the ways to measure supply and demand in indices is to calculate the average closing price over the last 200 sessions.
-This moving average(MA) accounts for each day going back in time and displays to you how this 200 day average has moved.
+One way to see how much supply and demand there is in indices is to figure out the average closing price over the last 200 sessions.
+This moving average(MA) looks at each day in the past and shows you how this 200-day average has moved.

 Study More Courses & Lessons: